roshanthamalaka/assignment_pyapp_ac/K8Manifests/Readme.md

 It Deploys deployment with two replicas and Expose with Load Balancer Service

 AKS Cluster has default Load Balancer.
 Using that Load Balancer Application was exposed on port 80 with Static IP.
-Before Documentation specifies that
+Refer Below Documentation.
     https://learn.microsoft.com/en-us/azure/aks/load-balancer-standard

 According Kubernetes Documentation if the Environemt Supports Cloud Load Balancer it provides External IP address.
 Refer below Docs